 After completing final exams, you may have questions about what happens next.
 Please review the timeline below.

-- Final Degree Audit: Ross Academic Services completes final degree audits and submits the approved list of graduates to the Registrar's Office.
-Final approvals are typically due to the Registrar's Office 3-4 weeks after the end of exams.
+2. Final Degree Audit: The Ross Registrar’s Office completes final degree audits and submits the approved list of graduates to the Central U-M Registrar’s Office.
+Final approvals are typically due to the University of Michigan Office of the Registrar 3-4 weeks after the end of exams.

 QUESTIONS:

-Contact Academic Services at 734-647-4933 or rossacadservices@umich.edu with any questions regarding graduation.
+Contact the Ross Registrar’s Office at rossregistrarsoffice@umich.edu with any questions regarding graduation.